Tui-howe/Custom-Python-Calculator-Assessment/README.md

 # Custom Python Calculator Assessment

 ## About my Project
-This project is custom python calculater. using PYTHON I created a calculator for 11 - 13yr olds that had larger buttons for easier use, had complimentary colours to seperate the different buttons and I also decided to use simpler signs for students of all abilities to use.
+This project is custom python calculater. using PYTHON I created a calculator for 11 - 13yr olds that has larger buttons for easier use, complimentary colours to seperate the different buttons and I also decided to use simpler signs for students of all abilities to use.

 ### Design Decisions:
 - Age Group for calculator is **Intermediate students** (11-13yrs old)